CiciAa777/recipe-dataset-investigation/README.md

 <iframe src="assets/test_stats_3.html" width=800 height=600 frameBorder=0></iframe>

-From the graph, p-value = 0 < 0.05, so we can reject the null hypothesis, which mean it's highly possible that the cooking time of 2018 is higher than cooking time 0f 2008.
+** From the graph, p-value = 0 < 0.05, so we reject the null hypothesis, which mean it's highly possible that the cooking time of 2018 is higher than cooking time 0f 2008.**

 ### 2. Permutation test on cooking time of years 2008-2013 and 2014-2018.
 Since the Permutation test on year 2008 and year 2018 aligns with my hypothesis, I continued to investigate the relationship by categorizing the years from 2008-2018 to two bins and performing Permutation test on distributions of these two bins.
 I set Bin1: 2008-2013 , and Bin2: 2014-2018.
 In this way, a more general trend can be investigated, by comparing cooking time of first five years and later five years.